-In addition to the Rafael Manzano Prize, INTBAU, thanks to the support of the Richard H. Driehaus Charitable Lead Trust, has developed the following projects, aimed at promoting the contemporary practice of traditional building, architecture and urbanism.
+In addition to the Rafael Manzano Prize, INTBAU has developed the following projects, aimed at promoting the contemporary practice of traditional building, architecture and urbanism.

 THE RICHARD H. DRIEHAUS ARCHITECTURE COMPETITION

 The Richard H. Driehaus Architecture Competition is an international competition created to promoted the architecture and urbanism that preserve and revive the use of local architectural traditions.
-It is annually organized by INTBAU (International Network for Traditional Building, Architecture and Urbanism) thanks to the support of the Richard H. Driehaus Charitable Lead Trust, through a contribution to the Chicago Community Trust for the Richard H. Driehaus Charitable Fund, and with the collaboration of the Department of Building and Architecture of the Ministry of Public Works and Infrastructure, the Department of Beaux Arts of the Ministry of Culture and Sports, the Rafael Manzano Prize and the Council of Architecture Institutes of Spain.
+It is annually organized by INTBAU (International Network for Traditional Building, Architecture and Urbanism) and the Ministry of Transport, Mobility and Urban Agenda, with the collaboration of the Ministry of Culture and Sports, the Rafael Manzano Prize and the Council of Architecture Institutes of Spain.

 It awards and promotes proposals upholding local architectural traditions, a sense of place, and contributing to make more beautiful, coherent, sustainable and socially integrating towns.
 Designs using the materials and building techniques of the region, as well as prioritizing traditional solutions, will be encouraged, as will offering employment opportunities to regional building workers.